robsalasco/expp/README.md

 ------------
 Spatial analysis of extra-pair paternity.

 Tools and data to accompany Schlicht, Valcu and Kempenaers Schlicht, Lotte, Mihai Valcu, and Bart Kempenaers.
-"Spatial patterns of extra‐pair paternity: beyond paternity gains and losses."
+"Spatial patterns of extra-pair paternity: beyond paternity gains and losses."
 Journal of Animal Ecology 84.2 (2015): 518-531.

 The expp package provides classes and functions for the investigation of the probability of having extra-pair young within local networks of breeding pairs including both realized and potential extra-pairings.